zed-industries/zed/docs/src/languages/java.md

 ## Settings / Initialization Options

-See [JDTLS Language Server Settings & Capabilities](https://github.com/eclipse-jdtls/eclipse.jdt.ls/wiki/Language-Server-Settings-&-Capabilities) for a complete list of options.
+See [JDTLS Language Server Settings & Capabilities](https://github.com/eclipse-jdtls/eclipse.jdt.ls/wiki/Language-Server-Settings-&-Capabilities) for a complete list of settings.

 Add the following to your Zed Settings by launching {#action zed::OpenSettings}({#kb zed::OpenSettings}).